AndreasKlophmann/k8s-workshop/2-kubernetes-cluster.md

 ## Extra challenges

-- Try to delete and reinstall Minikube
+- Get the status of minikube, also which addons are running or not
-- Create a new cluster in Minikube and make sure it is on the latest version of Kubernetes
+- Make sure minikube is running on the latest version of Kubernetes
 - Find the kubectl config file and look at it
 - Make sure autocompletion works for kubectl